JanGaray97/JanGaray97/README.md

 <pre>
 💻 I am mainly a Backend Developer
-🎓 Technologist in Software Analysis and Development (SENA)
+🎓 Technologist in Software Analysis and Development (ADSO)
 📝 Knowledge in Java, Spring Boot, and Microservices
 ☁️ Knowledge in Cloud Architecture | Learning AWS
 🛠️ Familiar with Docker, Kubernetes, MySQL & MongoDB
-🌱 Currently learning Angular & React for frontend development
+🌱 Currently learning more about distributed systems and cloud solutions
 🌟 Main language: Java 😁
 🚩 Interested in scalable backend and server-side applications
 😃 Open to collaborate on impactful projects